rogovsky/qcas/README.md

 # QCas library

-QCas is a rather compact Qt library, whic implemets simple CAS protocol, for access to CAS server.
+QCas is a rather compact Qt library, which implemets simple CAS protocol, for access to CAS server.

 ## Documentation